-Although an associate’s degree is preferred by most employers, prospective civil engineering technicians may enter the occupation after gaining work experience in a related occupation, particularly as a drafter or CAD operator.
-A worker who begins as a drafter or CAD operator for an engineering firm may advance to a civil engineering technician position as his or her knowledge of design and construction improves.
+Another path for prospective civil engineering technicians is to enter the occupation after gaining work experience in a related occupation, particularly as a drafter or a computer aided design (CAD) operator.
+A worker who begins as a drafter or CAD operator for an engineering firm may advance to a civil engineering technician position as his or her knowledge of design and construction increases.

 Certification is not needed to enter this occupation, but it can help technicians advance their careers.
 The National Institute for Certification in Engineering Technologies (NICET) is one of the primary organizations overseeing certification for civil engineering technicians.

-Civil engineering technicians can advance in their careers by learning to design systems for a variety of projects, such as storm sewers and sanitary systems.
+Civil engineering technicians can advance in their careers by learning to design systems for a variety of projects, such as storm sewers and sanitary systems, or traffic signal systems.
 It is also useful for civil engineering technicians to become skilled at reading plans and profiles—the graphical depiction of proposed projects.

-Civil engineering technicians can also benefit with increasing knowledge of computer systems and application, in particular familiarity with word processing and spreadsheet programs, as well as geographic information systems (GIS) and global positioning systems (GPS).
+Civil engineering technicians can also benefit from increasing their knowledge of computer systems and applications; in particular, familiarity with word processing and spreadsheet programs, as well as geographic information systems (GIS) and global positioning systems (GPS).

 The median annual wages for civil engineering technicians in the top industries in which they work are as follows:

-Employment of civil engineering technicians is projected to grow 5 percent through 2024, about as fast as the average for all occupations.
+Employment of civil engineering technicians is projected to grow 9 percent over the next ten years, as fast as the average for all occupations.

 Civil engineering technicians also will find work assisting civil engineers with renewable-energy projects.
-With regard to wind energy, these engineering technicians may assist in the development of a wind farm to minimize costs while also accommodating the unique dimensions and weight of wind turbines.
-For installation of solar power, these engineering technicians make sure that civil engineers’ designs for foundations to hold up solar arrays are implemented correctly.
+For wind energy projects, these engineering technicians may assist in the development of a wind farm by helping engineers devise solutions to minimize project costs while accommodating for the unique dimensions and weight of wind turbines.
+For installation of solar power infrastructure, these engineering technicians make sure that civil engineers' designs for foundations to hold up solar arrays are implemented correctly.

-Civil engineering technicians learn to use design software that civil engineers might not learn in their college curriculum.
-Thus, those civil engineering technicians who master that software, keep their skills current, and stay abreast of new software will improve their chances for employment.
+Prospective civil engineering technicians may face strong competition for job openings.
+Civil engineering technicians learn to use design software that civil engineers might not have learned in their college curriculum.
+Thus, those civil engineering technicians who master that software, keep their skills current, and stay abreast of new software will improve their chances of finding employment.